how to recognize a good clinical trial?

 Population.

 Next, consider the chosen population.
 Food supplements are designed for everyday use, not for treating disease symptoms.
 Therefore, clinical studies on nutraceutical products should focus on individuals with a moderate deficiency or problem.
-The higher the deficiency, the sooner we can show a result, which can make it less relevant in terms of everyday use for consumers who suffer from a moderate deficiency.
+The higher the deficiency, the faster or more pronounced the effects (of supplementation), but these are less relevant in terms of everyday use for consumers who suffer from a moderate deficiency.

 Study standards.